Learning Physics at Future $e^-e^+$ Colliders with Machine

-The Receiver Operating Characteristic (ROC) curves and their Area under the Curve (AUC) for the binary classifiers to distinguish the four classes of two-jet events are presented in Fig.~\ref{fig:roc2jb}~\footnote{Since we are showing the acceptance of one class of events against another one in each panel of Fig.~\ref{fig:roc2jb}, the ``AUC'' in the terminology of this paper is not really ``Area under the Curve''.
-Instead it represents the area above the ROC curve.}.
-In this figure, the blue and purple curves describe the performance of J1 and E1 classifiers respectively.
-With the ML techniques of image recognition, the event-level classifiers are expected to be able to utilize the kinematic information at different angular scales to the greatest extent, upon the detector and image resolutions.
+The receiver operating characteristic (ROC) curves and their area under the curve (AUC) for the binary classifiers to distinguish the four classes of two-jet events are presented in Fig.~\ref{fig:roc2jb}~\footnote{In this paper, the ROC curves are drawn as the acceptance of one classes of events against another one.
+So the ``AUC'' of each ROC curve is not really ``area under the curve'', but the area above the curve.}.
+In this figure, the blue and purple curves display the performance of J1 and E1 classifiers respectively.
+With the ML techniques of image recognition, the event-level classifiers are expected to be able to utilize the kinematic information to the greatest extent, upon the detector and image resolutions.
 Indeed, E1 classifiers yield an AUC universally bigger than that of J1 ones.
-The light-blue curves in this figure show the performance of J2 classifiers.
+The light-blue curves in this figure display the performance of J2 classifiers.
 They indicate that the FW moments of $H_{EE;l\leq 50}$ compensate for a large portion of the information lost at jet level.
-The AUC of J2 classifier becomes even comparable to that of E1 for the acceptance of the $Z_\nu h_b$ against the $Z_\nu h_{W_{qq}}$.
-It is also encouraging to see that the $Z_\nu h_b$ events can be tagged at $50\%$ level, with a faking rate about $1\%$ or even below for the other three classes of events, in the case with no track information being applied yet.
+The AUC of J2 classifier even becomes comparable to that of E1 for the acceptance of the $Z_\nu h_b$ against the $Z_\nu h_{W_{qq}}$, due to this.
+It is also encouraging to see that the $Z_\nu h_b$ events can be tagged at $50\%$ level, with a faking rate of $1\%$ or below for the others, with no track observables being applied yet.
+For the case against the $Z_\nu h_{q_3}$, this mainly benefits from the flavor-related kinematics at event level such as multiplicity of the visible particles (see Fig.~\ref{fig:nb_par} and Fig.~\ref{fig:FW2j}).
 Despite these, the AUC gap between J1 and E1 classifiers is not fully addressed by $H_{EE;l\leq 50}$ in most cases.
-This may imply that the FW moments not included here or/and the multi-spectra are important for completely compensating for the information lost at jet level.
+This may imply that the FW moments not included here or/and the multi-spectra carry part of the information lost at jet level.
 We will leave the relevant exploration to a future work.
 At last, the green and red curves display the performance of J3 and E2 classifiers.
-Not surprisingly, the incorporation of track information yields a remarkable improvement to both jet-level and event-level classifiers in distinguishing the $Z_\nu h_b$ events from the others.
+Not surprisingly, the incorporation of track observables yields a remarkable improvement to both jet-level and event-level classifiers in distinguishing the $Z_\nu h_b$ events from the others.